New ultralight scalar particles and the mass-radius relation of white dwarfs -- the important role of Sirius B

 In a similar way as for the light scalar field coupling to electrons, we can also discuss the constraints obtained for the $\mathbb{Z}_\Ncurl$-axion.
 Using the potential as defined in the Appendix in Eq.~\eqref{eq:ZnPotential}, we translate our exclusion into the space of axion mass $m_a$ and coupling constant $f_a$.
 This is done in Fig.~\ref{fig:exclusionPlotZn}.
 The red exclusion area is obtained for the case of an EOS corresponding to $\Ncurl=31$ and the comparison with the observed white dwarf MRR carried out in this work.

 The white area below the new red exclusion area corresponds to smaller $\Ncurl$.
 Here, phase transitions occur in a similar way as for $\Ncurl=31$ but the corresponding metastable branch is able to reproduce the radius of Sirius and no exclusion is obtained.
 As in the scalar case, if the decay constant is too large (i.e.~weak coupling limit), gradient effects prevent axion sourcing and thus the crossover phase transition in white dwarfs, which ends the exclusion for large $f_a$.
 In principle, the precise shape of the exclusion at large $f_a$ requires solving the full coupled equations describing the scalar field and the white dwarf, which has been done in \citep{Balkin:2022qer,Balkin:2023xtr} but goes beyond the scope of this work.
 Consequently, as in the scalar case discussed above, we set the limit by estimating the typical scale of the axion gradient and comparing it to the white dwarf size.
-To be conservative, we end the exclusion slightly earlier compared to \citep{Balkin:2022qer}, where full gradient effects are computed.
+To be conservative, we end the exclusion slightly earlier compared to \cite{Balkin:2022qer}, where full gradient effects are computed.